Hürrem Sultan: Name

 Leslie P. Peirce has written that her birth name may have been either Aleksandra or Anastazja Lisowska, but this is disputed.
 Primary sources of the 16th century do not record the premarital name and surname of Hürrem Sultan.
 In Polish tradition, her name was Alexandra, and in Ukrainian, she was called Anastasia.
 American researcher Galina Yermolenko suggests that the name Anastasia (or Nastya) had arisen in literature under the influence of folklore and, referring to Mykhailo Orlich, cites a Bukovinian folk song derived from Mauritius Goslavsky's poem "Podilla" (1827).
 It is not known how original those stories are and whether they date back to before 1880, when the name Anastasia Lisovska first appeared in Mykhailo Orlovsky's Roksolana or Anastasia Lisovskaya.
 Her father's supposed name — Gavrylo Lisovsky — first appeared in works of fiction as well.

-In European reports and accounts, Hürrem was always referred to as Rossa, Rosselana, Roxelana, or Roksolana.
+In European reports and accounts, Hürrem was always referred to as Rossa, Rosselana, Roxelana, Roxolana, or Roksolana (the latter two are also transliterations from Роксолана).
 This name was first used by the Holy Roman Empire ambassador Ogier Ghiselin de Busbecq in his compendium Turkish Letters (published in 1581 under the name Itinera Constantinopolitanum et Amasianum).

 Among the Ottomans, she was known mainly as Haseki Hürrem Sultan or Hürrem Haseki Sultan.
 Hürrem or Khurrem (خرم) means "the joyful and endearing one" in Persian.
 However, "Hürrem" was most likely not her first Ottoman name, especially as Suleiman is said to have named her himself.
 In the naming rite that masters arrogated to themselves, male and female owners often played the poet.
 They chose to confer — to impose — on their female slaves the names of flowers, precious stones, and other pleasures of life.
 For imperial concubines, endless variations of "rose", "grace", and "delicacy" were always in vogue.
-Hürrem must have acquired such a name upon her "acceptance" of Islam before she entered the imperial harem and became Suleiman's new concubine, but this name, if it existed, remains lost to history.
+Hürrem must have acquired such a name upon her acceptance of Islam before she entered the imperial harem and became Suleiman's new concubine, but this name, if it existed, remains lost to history.